 When anime adapt a light novel series it’s unavoidable that dialogue is condensed and certain minor events may be skipped.
 In this case, the anime’s presentation of the story was very different from the books since the anime reordered events so they could be in chronological order.

 For example, in Episode 1 the culture festival was a flashback from the light novel Volume 2: Chapter 1.
-The apparent goal of this change was to introduce Siesta and flesh out her character more before the titular plot twist was introduced by the one-hour special.
+According to an Anime News Network interview with the director, the apparent goal of this change was to introduce Siesta and flesh out her character more before the titular plot twist was introduced by the one-hour special.

 While the directorial changes make logical sense in theory, in practice it’s possible the emotional impact was lessened.
 Still, the books use plenty of flashbacks to build the drama, which fortunately means the anime won’t completely reorder everything.